Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Model Predictive Control for Loco-manipulation

 \subsection{Whole-body Models}

-While simplified dynamics models offer computation efficiency, they often lack model accuracy and have limited capability of whole-body motion planning due to high simplification assumptions.
+While simplified dynamics models offer computation efficiency, the simplification assumptions cause a detriment to the model's accuracy and limit the capability of whole-body motion planning.
 Conversely, whole-body models are more accurate representations of the robot dynamics and are better suited for planning versatile motions and interactions with objects and the environment.
 NMPC comes into play when constraints or cost functions become nonlinear, for example, dynamics constraints formed by kinodynamics and Whole-Body Dynamics (WBD).

 In the context of humanoid motion planning, kinodynamic constraints are often referred to as the combination of Centroidal Dynamics (CD) and whole-body kinematics (WBK) constraints~\cite{Dai_centroidal_kinematics}, where CD is derived from the total momenta of the system, and captures the effect of full-body inertia of a multi-linkage dynamics system~\cite{orin2013centroidal}.
 For example, achieving consensus between CD and full-body kinematics in one Trajectory Optimization (TO) generates versatile humanoid motions~\cite{Dai_centroidal_kinematics}.